Connecting to Linux Instances using X2Go

 - Host: IP address of your instance

-- RSA key: Configure with the id_rsa key pair you used to create the
+is used. - RSA key: Configure with the id_rsa key pair you used to create the instance

 - Session type: XFCE